Is Hemp Seed Oil Legal?

 It’s a bit confusing though;

-According to Agriculture Commissioner Gary Black, the use of CBD oil in foods, animal feed, beverages, or dietary supplements is not allowed in the state.
+According to Agriculture Commissioner Gary Black, the use of CBD oil in foods, animal feed, beverages, or dietary supplements is not allowed in the the state of Georgia.

 You can buy hemp-derived CBD oil from CBD-specific health shops and stores in Georgia.